Matthew 19

 What Does Uncleanliness Mean?

-But what does ‘uncleanness’ mean as King James renders this?
-What does ‘indecency’ mean in verse 1 as the N.I.V. has it?
+But what does ‘uncleanness’ mean as the King James renders this?
+What does ‘indecency’ mean in Deuteronomy 24:1 as the N.I.V. has it?
 It’s the Hebrew word, ‘ervah’ and that’s really where the Pharisees got hung up, they tried to figure out, what is this ‘indecency’ that allows him to give her a bill of divorce and send her away so he can marry someone else.

 Hillel said that indecency could be something like talking to men in public, spinning around so that her legs could be seen when she was out in public, or maybe cooking a meal that he didn’t like, maybe she scrambled his eggs when he wanted them fried, anything about her that she did, whether it was actions, appearance, attitude, if it displeased the husband, Hillel said that was enough justification to get rid of her.
 He said you can put her away, you can give her a bill of divorcement and send her out.